 - When adding accessories, equipment, passengers and luggage to your vehicle, do not exceed the total weight capacity of the vehicle or of the front or rear axle (GVWR or GAWR as indicated on the Safety compliance certification label).
-Consult your dealer for specific weight information. - The Federal Communications Commission (FCC) and Canadian Radio Telecommunications Commission (CRTC) regulate the use of mobile communications systems such as two-way radios, telephones and theft alarms that are equipped with radio transmitters.
+Consult your dealer for specific weight information. - The Federal Communications Commission (FCC) and Canadian Radio Telecommunications Commission (CRTC) regulate the use of mobile communications systems - such as two-way radios, telephones and theft alarms - that are equipped with radio transmitters.
 Any such equipment installed in your vehicle should comply with FCC or CRTC regulations and should be installed only by a qualified service technician. - Mobile communications systems may harm the operation of your vehicle, particularly if they are not properly designed for automotive use or are not properly installed.
 When operated, such systems may cause the engine to stumble or stall or cause the transmission to be damaged or operate improperly.
 In addition, such systems may be damaged or their performance may be affected by operating your vehicle.
 (Citizens band [CB] transceivers, garage door openers and other transmitters with outputs of five watts or less will not ordinarily affect your vehicle's operation.) - Ford cannot assume responsibility for any adverse effects or damage that may result from the use of such equipment.

-A servicing182 Air bag supplemental restraint system BeltMinder Ambulance packages6 shift interlock117 Antifreeze (see Engine coolant)187 Break-in period5 Bulbs55 Anti-lock brake system (see Brakes)114-115 \mathbf{C} Audio system (see Radio)15, 17, 20, 24 Calculating load124 Automatic transmission driving an automatic overdrive Capacities for refilling fluids213 Cassette tape player24 CD-single premium15, 17, 20 Cell phone use65 Child safety restraints96 child safety belts96 Auxiliary power point Child safety seats В engine compartment Battery interior panel 173 interior 173 interior trim 173 plastic parts 172 washing 170 waxing 170 wheels 171
+A servicing184 Air bag supplemental restraint system BeltMinder Antifreeze (see Engine coolant)189 Break-in period6 Anti-lock brake system (see Brakes)116-117 Bulbs57 C Audio system (see Radio)17, 19, 21, 25 Calculating load Automatic transmission driving an automatic overdrive Capacities for refilling fluids216 Cassette tape player25 CD-single premium17, 19, 21 Cell phone use67 Child safety restraints98 child safety belts98 Auxiliary power point Child safety seats Battery exterior 176 instrument panel 175 interior 175 interior trim 175 plastic parts 174 safety belts 175 washing 172 waxing 172 wheels Dipstick automatic transmission fluid Coolant checking and adding Emergencies, roadside jump-starting Daytime running lamps (see Lamps)54 F Fail safe cooling194